Itchy nipple causes discomfort that has been described as an itch that "drives me up the wall" or an itch that "was never satisfied".

 Damaged skin is vulnerable to infection.
 Eczema is often infected by a bacterium called Staphylococcus aureus, which makes the eczema worse and slower to heal.

 The symptoms of eczema can be eased by keeping natural moisture in the skin.
 Cutting down on the use of soap and gels that can dry the skin, and prolonged contact with water, can help.

 Eczema is frequently treated with emollients and topical steroids.
 Seek medical advice about what creams and ointments are safe to apply if you are breastfeeding.

 The National Eczema Society says nipple eczema is often a more common problem in pregnancy and after giving birth.
 Women may find breastfeeding difficult because nipple eczema may cause irritation and fissuring of the nipples.

 Pain is not normal for women who breastfeed and the NHS says that putting up with the discomfort could make things worse.
-It recommends a number of techniques including avoiding soap, which can dry the skin, wearing a cotton bra so that air can circulate and treating any cracks or bleeding with a thin smear of white soft paraffin or purified lanolin.
+It recommends a number of techniques including avoiding soap, as this can can dry the skin, wearing a cotton bra so that air can circulate and treating any cracks or bleeding with a thin smear of white soft paraffin or purified lanolin.

 Jogger's nipple is a common condition experienced by runners, caused when the nipples chafe against clothing during physical activity.

 The symptoms of jogger's nipple are irritation, soreness, redness of the skin and dryness.
 If the condition persists the nipples may crack and bleed.

 It can be treated by using some antiseptic cream to treat the irritation and prevent infection.